Health & Human Perfor Courses

 Hours: 3

 This course provides an introduction to the field of mental health promotion, emphasizing approaches at both individual and population levels for addressing mental health concerns.
-Through a multidimensional lens, students will gain a comprehensive understanding of the diverse perspectives shaping mental health practices and policies in public health
+This course examines medical, epidemiological, behavioral, sociological, historical, developmental and cultural perspectives in the field of mental health.

 HHPH 250 - CONSUMER HEALTH